Mc4minta/Mc4minta/README.md

 # About me
-Hi I'm Min, I kinda build for fun and love CTF.
+Hi I'm Min, I build for fun and love CTF.

 Will be studying Computer Engineering at KMUTT 🐜 in 2025